Understanding the Challenges of Maker Entrepreneurship: Conclusion

+highlights the tension these makers feel between their creative passions and the practical challenges of entrepreneurship.
+Their needs go beyond that of other similarly-sized small businesses, in large part because of the way that the creative aspects of their work affect their identity and values.
+These differences have important ramifications for technologies and training to support this group.
 Our research highlights a need for more tailored solutions in the context of maker entrepreneurs' small-scale, physical creative goods-oriented businesses.
 Based on our findings, we provide recommendations for designers to consider in their development of tools to provide business support for maker entrepreneurs, focusing on supporting the unique identity, values, and training needs of maker entrepreneurs.
 Overall, we intend for this work to contribute to the intersection of HCI and entrepreneurship and to the development of new digital tools to help maker entrepreneurs operate successful businesses.

-\begin{acks} We thank all the research participants for their participation in our study.
-We thank Rachel Liao and Kathy Song who participated in in this project.
-Quentin Romero Lauro and Courtney Kreitzer who participated in a summer REU related to this research.
-This material is based upon work supported by the National Science Foundation under Grant No. 2222719. \end{acks}